playAbilityTech/UART-to-Arduino-JoyCon/README.md

 3. open `http://localhost:3000/`

 ##### Options:
 - PLAYER: `PLAYER=1 npm run dev` will set PORT to 3000 + PLAYER ID.
+It will listen on MIDI channel of the same number to.
 Settings will be saved in its own config for each player id.
 - PORT: `PORT=3031 PLAYER=1 npm run dev` will run client with the specified port.

 ### Arduino